outbreak-info/muninn/readme.md

 In text inputs, only letters, numbers, hyphens and underscores are allowed.
 Numbers may contain decimal points.

+## Endpoints

+Auto-generated documentation for the API can be found at `<host>:8000/docs`.
+Or you can keep reading for human-generated docs that might be out of date.

 The following endpoints are currently live:

 Get item by id: